Choosing an electric outboard

 Range anxiety

+Reminding yourself of some physics is a good way to let go of range anxiety.
 Just like combustion engines, an electric’s range decreases exponentially the faster you go.
-Or, put another way, just like combustion engines, there the gains in speed diminish as you apply throttle.
 Generally speaking, just like combustion engines.

 Outboard throttle rate vs boat speed

-At half throttle, you’re draining the battery at about 500 w/hour, giving you 2 hours of running time.
+At half throttle with the same outboard and battery, you guessed it: you’re draining the battery at about 500 W/hour, giving you 2 hours of running time.
 But you’re getting 3/4 of full speed.
 Lowering to 25% throttle gives you 4 hours of running time at 2/3 of full speed.
 Generally speaking.

 Outboard throttle rate vs boat distance

-The moral of this story is that you get way more distance with less throttle.
+The moral of this story is that with way less throttle you get way more distance with only a small loss in speed.
 Generally speaking, just like combustion engines.

 What to expect from a small electric outboard

-Simpler.
-An electric can be stored pretty much anywhere you’d store a combusting outboard.
-But there’s no limitation on the orientation, since there are no fluids to leak.
+An electric can be stored pretty much anywhere you’d store a combusting outboard, only you don’t have to worry about leaking fluids (which means there’s no limitation on the orientation).

-Nobody, even you, will hear you coming or going.
+Nobody, not even you, will hear or smell you coming or going.

 Flexibility

 Electric opens up new features that are impractical with combusting outboards.
-Mobile apps, remote controls, and other features are available.
+Mobile apps, remote controls, and other accessories are available.

 Maintenance and repair

-You’ll be saving a lot of time on this because there’s practically none involved beyond keeping it clean.
-No oil and spark plug changes, no gummed up carburator, no water impeller replacement, no freshwater flushing.
+You’ll be saving a lot of time on this because there’s practically nothing involved beyond keeping it clean.
+No oil, filters, or spark plugs to change, no gummed up carburator to clean, no water impeller replacement, no freshwater flushing.

 When something breaks down, repairs are much easier than combusting outboards.
 With no cooling, exhaust, or fuel system, there are way fewer parts, and their interactions way less fidgety.
 That means you need fewer tools, practrically no messy solvents and lubricants, and less expertise to repair an electric outboard.